Each year we arrange dozens of concerts entertaining thousands of veterans and residents in ex-service care homes throughout England and Scotland.

 Applications for such support are submitted mainly by caseworkers from SSAFA and The Royal British Legion.
 We also provide televisions and licences to a range of ex-service care homes, hospitals, hostels, housing projects and rehabilitation centres.
 Some of these are for the use of individuals, whilst others are for communal areas enabling many more people to benefit from our support.

-Please contact Nick for more information.“Your generous donation has helped me settle into my lovely new flat.
+Please contact Robin for more information.“Your generous donation has helped me settle into my lovely new flat.
 I have had to have both my legs amputated above the knee and your contribution has been a great support in my recovery." - John Batty